villa renovation

 Potential Variations

-• Extension: If budget permits, extending the bungalow to create additional bedrooms or a larger living area could be considered.
+• Extension: If the section allows it, extending to add bedrooms or a larger living area is a common next step for growing families.

 Budget Breakdown